lexpeachy/introvscode/Readme.md

-this is my beginning in
+This is my beginning in
 backend,
 github,
 git,